sudormrfbin/helix/book/src/icons.md

 - `operator`
 - `type-parameter`

+By default, these icons have the same style as the loaded theme's `keyword` key.
+Their style can be customized using the `symbolkind` key in the theme configuration file.

 > An icon flavor TOML file must define either none or all of these icons.

 ### Mime types icons